ecerami/ml_learn/notes/titanic.md

   - Best Parameter:  kernel --> rbf
   - Best score:  0.8327600276191074

-Kaggle scoere:  0.77511 (but, this does not beat 0.78229 for age as continous.)
+Kaggle score:  0.77511 (but, this does not beat 0.78229 for age as continuous.)
 So, not sure this was worth it.

+# Experment #10

+Found a clue here:  https://www.kaggle.com/qinyukun/titanic-advanced-feature-engineering-tutorial#3.-Model

+In a nutshell, there are several people with the title of "Master" and have missing ages.
+We could impute that "Master" is a child, "Dr." and "Rev" are adults, etc.

+Kaggle score:  0.77511 (no change!)